 1B-4.
 Public Notification for Proposals from Organizations Not Previously Awarded CoC Program Funding.
-NOFO Section VII.B.1.a.(4) Describe in the field below how your CoC notified the public: 1. that your CoC will consider project applications from organizations that have not previously received CoC Program funding; 2. about how project applicants must submit their project applications-the process; 3. about how your CoC would determine which project applications it would submit to HUD for funding; and 4. how your CoC effectively communicated with individuals with disabilities, including making information accessible in electronic formats.
+NOFO Section V.B.1.a.(4) Describe in the field below how your CoC notified the public: 1. that your CoC will consider project applications from organizations that have not previously received CoC Program funding; 2. about how project applicants must submit their project applications-the process; 3. about how your CoC would determine which project applications it would submit to HUD for funding; and 4. ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats.